 I am revising this on New Years Eve, December 31, 2022.
 For the past three years we have all endured illness, economic and mental stress, politicization, and death because of a virus.
 In January, 2020, in The Washington Post, I predicted that the virus could not be contained.
-Over the next couple of years I wrote roughly one op ed a month in either The Washington Post or The New York Times and shared my views on broadcast media in many countries.
-More importantly, like everyone else involved in public health and many outside it, I got involved in multiple ad hoc groups attempting to shift policy and human behavior to lessen suffering, economic loss, and death.
-There are already multiple books out on the pandemic, many of them quite good.
+Over the next couple of years I tried to have some impact, if only a tiny one, on events by writing roughly one op ed a month for either The Washington Post or The New York Times and sharing my views on broadcast media in many countries.
+More importantly, like everyone else involved in public health and many outside it, I got involved in several ad hoc groups attempting to influence policy and human behavior to lessen suffering, economic loss, and death.
+There are already numerous books out on the pandemic, many of them quite good.
 I hope to add another in a few years, with the benefit of more perspective.

-Meanwhile I'm writing about something else I also got deeply involved in-- coastal Louisiana.
+Meanwhile I'm finishing a book, working title Water and Oil: the making and unmaking of America, about something else I also got deeply involved in-- coastal Louisiana.
 Because of my flood protection responsibilities, I became the architect of a lawsuit against 97 oil, gas, and pipeline companies for their role in the destruction of 2,000 square miles of Louisiana's coast.
-To read more about that issue go to the "Suing Exxon" page on this site or click the link to a story about the suit in The New York Times Magazine entitled The Most Ambitious Enviromental Lawsuit Ever http://www.nytimes.com/interactive/2014/10/02/magazine/mag-oil-lawsuit.html?_r=1.
+To read more about that issue go to the "Suing Exxon" page on this site or click the link to a story about the suit in The New York Times Magazine entitled The Most Ambitious Enviromental Lawsuit Ever http://www.nytimes.com/interactive/2014/10/02/magazine/mag-oil-lawsuit.html

 John M. Barry is a prize-winning and New York Times best-selling author whose books have won multiple awards.
 The National Academies of Sciences named his 2004 book The Great Influenza: The story of the deadliest pandemic in history, a study of the 1918 pandemic, the year's outstanding book on science or medicine.
 His earlier book Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America, won the Francis Parkman Prize of the Society of American Historians for the year's best book of American history and in 2005 the New York Public Library named it one of the 50 best books in the preceding 50 years, including fiction, nonfiction, and poetry.
 His books have also been embraced by experts in applicable fields: in 2006 he became the only non-scientist ever to give the National Academies Abel Wolman Distinguished Lecture, a lecture which honors contributions to water-related science, and he was the only non-scientist on a federal government Infectious Disease Board of Experts.
 He has served on numerous boards, including ones at M.I.T's Center for Engineering Systems Fundamentals, the Johns Hopkins Bloomberg School of Public Health, and the Society of American Historians.
 His latest book is Roger Williams and The Creation of the American Soul: Church, State, and the Birth of Liberty, a finalist for the Los Angeles Times Book Prize and winner of the New England Society Book Award.